unifiedjs/collective/code-of-conduct.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at richard@maintainer.io, which will go only to Richard Littauer, or to liv@fastmail.com, which will go only to Olivia Hugger.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at richard@maintainer.io, which will go only to Richard Littauer, or to mokou@posteo.de, which will go only to Olivia Hugger.
 You may also cc both.
 All complaints will be reviewed and investigated and will result in a response